RESOURCES TO SUPPORT HOME LEARNING, (click on resource to download):

 Our Reception classes follow the national Early Years Foundation Stage (EYFS) Framework, which has seven main areas of development.
 Through developmentally appropriate play, including both adult and child initiated learning activities, we offer learning experiences that will enable all children to develop the knowledge, skills and understanding to progress towards their early learning goals and to be ready for the next stage of life and learning.

 The Early Years framework is divided into seven areas.
 Three ‘prime’ areas are crucial for igniting children’s curiosity and enthusiasm for learning, and for building their capacity to learn, form relationships and thrive.
 Children start to focus on these prime areas between the ages of three and four and they are the most essential for your child’s healthy development and future learning.

-Please click here to download the Early Years Framework.
+For further information, please click here to download the Early Years Framework.

 As children grow, the prime areas are strengthened and these will help them to develop skills in the four specific areas.
 These are:-

 LITERACY (Comprehension, Word Reading, Writing) - It is crucial for children to develop a life-long love of reading.
 Reading consists of two dimensions: language comprehension and word reading.
 Language comprehension (necessary for both reading and writing) starts from birth.
 It only develops when adults talk with children about the world around them and the books (stories and non-fiction) they read with them, and enjoy rhymes, poems and songs together.
 Skilled word reading, taught later, involves both the speedy working out of the pronunciation of unfamiliar printed words (decoding) and the speedy recognition of familiar printed words.
 Writing involves transcription (spelling and handwriting) and composition (articulating ideas and structuring them in speech, before writing).